aghorui/assetbot/README.md

   be added later.

-* **Manage Match Pattern/Destination Filename conflicts:** Currently no system is in place to manage conflicts if in case two exporters manage for the same pattern or write to the same destination file.
+* **Manage Match Pattern/Destination Filename conflicts:** Currently no system is in place to manage conflicts if in case two exporters match for the same pattern or write to the same destination file.
 This will be managed later.

 ## Acknowledgements